 Pinellas County has released guidelines for re-opening restaurants.

 Seating.
 Reduce seating capacities to allow for a minimum of six feet between each seated group/party of guests.
 Reduce bar stool count to provide appropriate physical distancing.
+Position chairs and tables so that patrons are not standing at the bar or congregating in any area.

 To Go/Delivery.
 Keep to-go structures in place.
 Keep being a fresh market for people to buy uncooked food.
 Allow for drive-through options at fresh markets.